MariamElnaggar/CPE487Project/README.md

 ### ***vga_top_squares.vhd***
 This module serves as the top level entity named vga_top.
 This module directs the entire VGA display system receiving input from directional buttons (btnl, btnr, btnu, btnd) and driving the VGA output signals (vga_red, vga_green, vga_blue, vga_hsync, vga_vsync).
 It integrates submodules for clocking, synchronization, square drawing, and LED display.
 Additionally, it outputs data to a 7-segment display through SEG7_anode for score.
 #### Modifications
-1. We added btnl, btnr, btnu, and btnd and removed KB_col and KB_row because we will only use the buttons on the board not the keyboard
+1. Added btnl, btnr, btnu, and btnd and removed KB_col and KB_row because we will only use the buttons on the board not the keyboard
 ```
 ENTITY vga_top IS
     PORT (